 sudo fdisk -lu

-Run the following commands in sequence to install libaio and FIO:
+Run one of the following commands to install the libaio library and the fio tool based on your operating system.

 For information about the commands used to test the performance of cloud disks, see the Commands used to test the performance of cloud disks section of this topic.